bsantanad/hugo-blog/content/posts/2021-03-26-vpn-basics.md

 Can you trust them with that data?
 Well, that's up to you.
 There are VPNs that have a no-logs policy meaning they don't store anything.
-But to be honest you can be never really sure.
+But to be honest you can't be sure.

 **Personal Opinion Warning**
 I'd recommend Mullvad VPN, they are the best I've seen in the privacy